FranklinCentralHS/AdelinesEndlessDefense/Reflections/Logan.md

 I had alot of bugs that took along time to deal with while making the player.
 I had less time than was needed for the project.
 Figureing out what needs done was dificult and it took a lot of time.
+I also had extrime dificulty with a thing called "Social Loafing"

 ### Suprises
 Alot of things were more dificult than expected and some things just didnt work.